 New measured data is taken as an input to our CBR system, which generates the adequate problem descriptions for querying the different case bases.
-As we are dealing with an independent series of process phases in the regarded cycle, i.e. a phase can only be started after its predecessor having finished, we can optimize (predict) the processing time of each individual phase and add the predicted duration times of each single phase in order to obtain the overall cycle duration.
-This fact also allows us to query the single case bases simultaneously.
+As we are dealing with a quasi-independent series of process steps in the regarded cycle (i.e. a new step can only be started after its predecessor having finished), we can optimize (predict) the processing time of each individual step and add the predicted duration of each single step in order to obtain the overall cycle duration.
 The cases are problem-solution pairs, where the current situation (measured data) represents the problem part and the solution is given by the respective control data for this situation.
 Due to the structure of the data, we are working with flat domain models.

-The subsequent control data for each single phase is derived from the retrieval result of the n most similar cases from past situations.
+The subsequent control data for each single treatment step is derived from the retrieval result of the n most similar cases from past situations.
 Adapting the solutions from the respective n cases generates the solution for the current situation.
 However, the adaptation method depends on the process phase.
 The new solutions are forwarded to the cycle controller unit, which processes them and gives the final solution back to the CACD.
 Depending on the results of the different case bases, the cycle controller will estimate the total duration of the cycle and create the composition of the cycle.
-Due to the fact, that the hydraulic capacity of the WWTP depends on the duration of each cycle and the current exchange volume, the maximum flow rate to the WWTP could be calculated in the next step.
-The system has been implemented with $\mbox{CBR-Works}^{\circledast}$ (empolis - knowledge management, Inc.).
+The system has been implemented with CBR-Works (empolis - knowledge management, Inc.).
 Until now, we have only implemented a few test components of the described overall architecture.
 So far, our system only simulates the control process offline, i.e. the generated solutions are not to be returned to the CACD interface.

-2.3.2 Example "Influent Flow Rate"
+3.3.2.
+Example "Influent Flow Rate"

-For specific tasks (e.g., energy saving) and questions (e.g., Which type of cycle (6 h, 8 h, 12 h) should be used next?), it is reasonable trying to predict the influent flow rate curve of the next few hours.
-Such an information can be useful to control the filling of a equalization basin etc. But due to several reasons (e.g., infiltration water), even during phase of dry weather flow, the influent curve can vary significantly (Figure 5).
+For specific tasks and questions, it is reasonable trying to predict the influent flow rate curve of the next few hours.
+Such an information can be useful to control the filling of an equalization basin etc. But due to several reasons (e.g., infiltration water), even during phases of dry weather flow, the influent curve can vary significantly (Figure 4).

 Hence, it is not very helpful to base a control strategy on an average inflow rate curve.
 Consequently, a CBR model has been set up to predict the dry weather influent flow rate curve of WWTP Messel for the next 24 hours.
-The initial case base of this model were all influent flow rates, which have been measured in 2003 during dry weather flow conditions (124 curves).
+The initial case base of this model were all influent flow rates, which were measured in 2003 during dry weather flow conditions (124 curves).
 The following 5 attributes have been chosen for the model:

 Minimum of the daily influent flow rate of the past 21 days (local similarity: polynomial function), because this attribute is suitable to estimate the influence of the infiltration water flow rate.
 Weekday, because the changing life rhythm of the people during the week has a significant impact on the influent rate curve of WWTP Messel as well as the different school holidays resp. bank holidays.
 Finally, the attribute summertime/wintertime was used.
 To describe the local similarities of the last four attributes, similarity matrices were used.
 The predicted influent flow rate curve is a weighted function of 3 historical curves, which have been measured under the most similar operation conditions.
-Even though the CBR model is simple, the results are very good (Fig. 6): In this figure the measured and the predicted influent flow rate curve for a 24 hour interval are almost identical.
+Even though the CBR model is simple, the results are very good (Figure 5): In this figure the measured and the predicted influent flow rate curve for a 24 hour interval are almost identical.

-Figure 5: Bandwidth of influent flow rate curves during phases of dry weather flow in 2003 (WWTP Messel).
+Fig. 4.
+Bandwith of influent flow rate curves during phases of dry weather flow in 2003 (WWTP Messel)

-Figure 6: Example for a good curve prediction
+Fig. 5.
+Example for a good curve prediction